Discover Bioregenerative Treatments: A New Approach to Skin Quality at Epios Cosmetic Clinic

 - 3 min read

-Sunekos has recently launched in Australia and is now available at Epios.
+A new bioregenerative treatment has recently launched in Australia and is now available at Epios.
 As with any new addition to our clinic, the decision to offer it was made carefully and in alignment with our treatment philosophy.

 Understanding Structural Considerations

-When doctors refer to “structure” in the skin, we are acknowledging that the skin’s integrity is influenced by multiple components working together.
+When doctors refer to “structure” in the skin, we acknowledge that the skin’s integrity is influenced by multiple components working together.
 Collagen types I through VI, elastin fibres, and the extracellular matrix all contribute to overall support and organisation.
+That complexity is exactly why treatment decisions are never made lightly.

 Modern aesthetic medicine increasingly recognises that skin quality is not determined by a single factor.
 The dermis is a complex structural network composed of multiple collagen types, elastin fibres, glycosaminoglycans, and cellular components organised within the extracellular matrix.
-Collagen types I through VI each contribute differently to overall architecture, mechanical resilience, and structural organisation.
+Each collagen type contributes differently to overall architecture, mechanical resilience, and structural organisation.

 Because of this complexity, discussions around skin quality cannot be reduced to a single pathway or ingredient.
 Structural integrity is influenced by age, environmental exposure, genetics, previous treatments, and systemic health.
 As doctors, our responsibility is to consider this broader biological context before introducing any new treatment option.